vanruc/todoApp/README.md

 Skyve uses the term document to indicate the business-focused nature of application objects.

 In this tutorial we assume the app will have the below documents - objects involved
-1. Staff - who will create, assign, and complete tasks.
+1. Staff - who will create, assign, and complete tasks
-2. Projects - each project may contain multiple tasks, based on customer requirements.
+2. Projects - each project may contain multiple tasks, based on customer requirements
 3. Todo - task needed to be done for each project

-So lets go define above documents inside our `todo.xml`
+So lets go define the above documents inside our `todo.xml`

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>